fsantini/rasPyCNCController/README.md

 In order to make it pretty, I used a 3D-printed case that can be found [here](http://www.thingiverse.com/thing:1229473).

-A ready-made image for a RPi2 can be downloaded from [my website](http://www.francescosantini.com/threed.html).
+A ready-made image for a RPi2 can be downloaded from the releases section.

 Here's a picture of my setup: